omgmog/omgmog.github.com/_posts/2012-11-20-the-woes-of-trailing-commas-in-ie.md

 ![A really helpful error message in IE](http://uk.omg.li/L1VJ/by-default-2012-11-20-at-16.27.28.png)

 What does that tell us?
-Bugger all infact, unless you've tackled this problem before.
+Bugger all in fact, unless you've tackled this problem before.
 It's really unhelpful, but it's caused by having a trailing comma inside an array/object/method, like the following:

 {% highlight javascript linenos %}
 forms.set_errors(